TranslationalBioinformaticsLab/INDELfindR/README.md

 INDELfindR is compatible with Linux, MacOS, and Windows.

 *Note:* INDELfindR does not support parallel processing on Windows.
-Users must specify `--number_cores 1` to run INDELfindR on Windows.

 Depends: R (≥ 4.1.0)